pagopa/pagopa-api/api-definitions/openapi/description.md

 Both PSPs and Brokers are identified with an identifier ( idPSP, idBroker )  assigned by PagoPA S.p.A.

-Formally, any API request is coming from a broker on behalf of a PSP which is responsable pf the payment.
+Formally, any API request is coming from a broker on behalf of a PSP which is responsable of the payment.

 - idPSP : it represent the PSP responsable for the payment
 - idBroker : the sender